Government should have courage and suspend E-Levy - Rev. Opuni-Frimpong

 E-Levy dividing the country - Opuni-Frimpong

-Former General Secretary of the Christian Council of Ghana, Rev. Dr Opuni-Frimpong has urged the government to temporarily suspend the implementation of the E- Levy.
+Former General Secretary of the Christian Council of Ghana, Rev. Dr Kwabena Opuni Frimpong has urged the government to temporarily suspend the implementation of the E- Levy.

 According to him, this is necessary given the current impasse in parliament over the bill and also because the issues surrounding the levy are dividing Ghanaians.